Dhruv19468/SQL_Data_Analysis_Projects/README.md

 * Find the month on month no. of orders placed using different payment types.
 * Find the no. of orders placed on the basis of the payment installments that have been paid.

+### Recommendation and Insights concluded from the data analysis has been mentined in the PDF at evry step.